rackerlabs/docs-developer-blog/_posts/2018-08-06-making-app-password-changes-easier.md

   But wait!
 What if between the time the datastore password was changed and before awa-datastore.cred was updated AcmeWebApp tries to connect!
 Won't that result in the old invalid credentials being used and a failure?

-Yes it can.
-You could simply have your code do this:
+Yes, it can.
+You could do this in your code:
 1. Sleep and Wait a few seconds (say 30)
 1. Reread from disk the credential file
 1. Reattempt the connection with the newly read credentials
 1. Repeat until credential becomes valid

+Downsides (Cons):
-The downside is that it is possible the service account could become locked out due to execessive login failure attempts.
+1. Service account could become locked out due to execessive login failure attempts
+1. Your application response time goes up waiting for a valid credential in the configuration file

 I propose a better way in the next section.

 ### Support rotating set of credentials (Fernet)